GuSheng107/memory-governance/memory-governance/references/project-memory-bootstrap.md

 - `.ai-memory/memory.md`
 - `.ai-memory/corrections.md`

+If `.ai-memory/` already exists but one of these files is missing, do not silently recreate the missing file.
+First explain the partial state and get explicit confirmation to repair it.

 If the project root already contains `.gitignore`, add this line when it is not already present:

 ```gitignore